Black-hole spectroscopy from a giant quantum vortex

 Fig.~\ref{fig:intro}a outlines the geometry of our experiment.
-The giant quantum vortex is located above the central opening (black region) and manifests itself as a distinct, approximately $15$~mm deep and $5$~mm wide depression of the superfluid interface.
-Interface height fluctuations are resolved within an $21.8$-mm wide annular region (orange) that is surrounded by an outer boundary (grey).
+The giant quantum vortex is located above the central opening (orange region) and manifests itself by a visible depression of the superfluid interface.
+Fluctuations of the interface height are resolved within an annular region (blue) that captures approximately $2/3$ of the experimental zone enclosed by a glass wall (grey).
 Cylindrical symmetry and stationarity of the flow ensure the conservation of frequency $f$ and azimuthal number $m$ of surface waves, with the latter quantifying the wave's periodicity along a circular path.
-We apply a discrete Fourier transform to the time and azimuthal coordinates to decompose the interface noise into individual modes labelled by $m$ and $f$.
-Using the technique established in \cite{svancara2024}, we exploit the characteristic shape of the noise spectra in Fourier space to determine the background velocity near the interface.
-As shown in Fig.~\ref{fig:intro}b, the radial velocity component (grey points) is negligible in the fluid layer probed by the waves \cite{andersen2003}, while the azimuthal component (black points) exhibits a distinct radial dependence.
-The overall flow field can be written as,
+We decompose the interface noise into individual modes labelled by $m$ and $f$ (see Methods) and, using the technique established in \cite{svancara2024}, we exploit the characteristic shape of the noise spectra to determine the superfluid velocity field at the interface, shown in Fig.~\ref{fig:intro}b.
+The radial velocity component (grey points) is negligible in the fluid layer probed by the waves \cite{andersen2003}, while the azimuthal component (orange points) exhibits a distinct radial dependence.
+The overall flow field can be written as

-with the dominant contribution from the irrotational term $C/r$, and a smaller (less than $10\%$ for $r < 24$~mm) solid-body rotation term $\Omega r$.
-The best fit of Eq.~\eqref{eq:velocity} is shown in Fig.~\ref{fig:intro}b by an orange line.
+with the best fit shown in Fig.~\ref{fig:intro}b by an orange line.
+The dominant term $C/r$ represents an irrotational (vorticity-free) vortex with circulation $C$ located at the origin, while the solid-body rotation term $\Omega r$ contributes to Eq.~\eqref{eq:velocity} less than $13\%$ within our field of view (see Methods).
+Since circulation in superfluid helium is fundamentally discrete, the core of the vortex consists of a dense cluster of approximately 48,500 singly-quantised vortices, nanometre-thin topological defects within the superfluid \cite{svancara2024}.
+For the length scales of interest, ranging from $10^{-6}$ to $10^{-2}~\mathrm{m}$, these vortices can be treated as a coarse grained continuum described by Eq.~\eqref{eq:velocity}, with the majority of vortices concentrated above the drain (orange area in Fig.~\ref{fig:intro}a).

 Low-frequency waves perceive the presence of this flow field through the effective metric in one time-like and two space-like dimensions,